nabostylisten/nabostylisten/docs/technical/database-seeding.md

 ## Overview

-The Nabostylisten platform uses **Snaplet Seed** to generate realistic test data for local development and testing environments.
-This document provides technical details on how database seeding is implemented, configured, and maintained.
+The Nabostylisten platform uses **Snaplet Seed** with a modular architecture to generate realistic test data for local development and testing environments.
+The system has been refactored from a monolithic 2,300+ line script into a well-organized, maintainable structure with clear separation of concerns.

 ## Technology Stack